gem/oq-engine/doc/manual/hazard.rst

    post- processing the set of computed ground-motion fields.

--  *Scenario Based Seismic Hazard Analysis*, allowing the calculation of ground motion fields from a single earthquake rupture scenario taking into account ground-motion aleatory variability.
+-  *Scenario Based Seismic Hazard Analysis*, allowing the calculation of ground motion fields from a single earthquake rupture scenario taking into account ground motion aleatory variability.
 The ground motion fields can be conditioned to observed data, when available.